Recent AMC changes

 Why do I care?

-Because the way students get into top colleges has changed so much that our intuitions about what “ought to be enough” no longer apply.
+Because the way students get into top colleges has changed so much our intuitions about what “ought to be enough” no longer apply.

 How has the AMC itself changed?